AdobeDocs/express-add-ons-docs/src/pages/guides/design/index.md

 ### Spectrum Web Components with Express Theme
 Below are the steps for using the Express theme with your Spectrum Web Components UI:

 - Install the `spectrum-web-components` packages you would like to use.
-The `theme` package is one you will always want to specify, but the others are being shown for illustration purposes.
-You can choose which components you will be using in your add-on and install them as needed.
+The `theme` package is one you will always want to install, but the others are included for illustration.
 See the [Spectrum Web Components site](https://opensource.adobe.com/spectrum-web-components/getting-started/) for all of the components available.

     ```bash
     npm install @spectrum-web-components/theme